Enter username and password:

 Will Smonik Recon match one-to-many and many-to-many transactions?

-Reconciliations can be configured to allow for exact matches (one-to-one), one-to-many matches, many-to-many matches, and/or matches within a specified tolerance.
-Not only can users define which of these match types to allow, they can also control the order of how these matches occur.
+Reconciliations can be configured to allow for exact matches (one-to-one,) one-to-many matches, many-to-many matches, and/or matches within a specified tolerance.
+Not only can the user define which of these match types to allow, you can also control the order of how these matches occur.

 Can you apply tolerances when matching items?

 Smonik has extensive tolerance settings which can be set at the most granular level.
 For instance, if you are reconciling cash transactions, you could set a tolerance for each currency or a separate tolerance for each currency by broker.

 How does Smonik address the issue of security identifiers not matching?
 What if I have a derivative where my internal identifier is not the same as the broker’s identifier?